PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-05 17:18:07
+Last updated: 2024-04-05 17:19:13
-Random Quote: Quinn: "I have to pay $2,000 every time I gain a pound?"Barney: "Not every time.
-Just if it shows up at the weekly weigh-in." - Barney Stinson
+Random Quote: Are you aware, that breaking a broath can have deadly- even fatal repercussions? - Barney Stinson